Higher education, traineeship, volunteering and getting work experience abroad

-As a EU national, you are allowed to study at any EU university under the same conditions as nationals of that country.
+As an EU national, you are allowed to study at any EU university under the same conditions as nationals of that country.
 You may not be refused access to training or education in another EU country on the grounds of your nationality.

 When you go to a university in another EU country, you are entitled to pay the same course fees as nationals of that country.
 Another possible source of funding for spending part of your studies abroad is the EU’s Erasmus+ programme.

-The European Solidarity Corps is an EU initiative which creates opportunities for young people between the ages of 17 and 30 to volunteer or work on projects in their own country or abroad for up to a year.
-For more information, visit the European Solidarity Corps website, and the EU Youth Guarantee webpage.
+The European Solidarity Corps is an EU Programme which creates opportunities for young people between the ages of 17 and 30 to volunteer on projects in their own country or abroad for up to a year.
+Disability related costs, travel, accommodation and volunteering allowance are covered by the Programme.